 Paratha Samosa

 Is this a Paratha or Samosa!
-These Paratha Samosas are a delicious twist on traditional samosas and aloo parathas.
-Who doesn’t enjoy samosas or aloo parathas?
+These Paratha Samosas are a delicious fusion on traditional samosas and aloo parathas.
+Who doesn't enjoy samosas or aloo parathas?
 Although the ingredients are the same as samosas, they are made like a paratha.
 And they taste absolutely delicious!
 You can now enjoy both your favorites (samosa and paratha) at the same time.

 Dough